 Many high schools offer different foreign languages for students to take.
 Taking a foreign language looks great on college applications (especially if you stick with it), and it’s neat how many different choices high schools can give you, including Spanish, German, French, Punjabi, and even Japanese.
 So when learning a foreign language: which should I choose?
 Of course, each school offers different languages, but usually, you at least have a couple of options to pick from.

 Currently, Spanish is pushed pretty heavily in schools.
 The Latino population in America is always on the rise, and so many believe that learning Spanish becomes far more beneficial than other languages.
 While it’s true that learning Spanish might some more perks, if your heart isn’t set on learning it, then choose another language that’s more suited to you.

 An official in my local school district wanted to eliminate all non-Spanish programs at the high school.
 This caused an immediate uproar from the language department, as every teacher believed that all languages should hold value and be taught, not just one.
-I was pushed to learn Spanish at first, but after deciding to learn German, I found that German was where the better fit with me was.
+I was pushed to learn Spanish at first, but after deciding to learn German, I found that German was where the better fit for me was.
 Spanish is great, but you definitely should not feel like you have to learn it.
 Learn it because you want to learn it.